STEM vs STEAM Education: What’s the Difference?

 STEAM is important because just like STEM, it equips learners with the skills they need to fill essential roles such as doctors, engineers, and technological innovators.
 However, it also ensures learners have the critical skills needed to excel in any field including creative careers like design and writing, or even acting and music.

 By including the arts in education and recognizing that they matter just as much as science, technology, engineering, and math ensures that all kids have the opportunity to flourish, no matter their natural skills and passions.
-An added benefit is STEAM reminds us that innovation requires creativity.
+An added benefit is STEAM reminds us that innovation and creative solutions require creativity.

 Benefits of STEAM Education